Blog · By The Packaging Vista Team · June 20, 2026

 CMYK vs. Pantone: Getting Brand Colors Right in Print

 Screens and presses produce color differently, so the color you approve on a monitor is not always what prints – unless you set it up right.
-This article goes deeper on color than our main artwork and dieline guide.
+A logo that glows on screen can land flat or shifted on a printed box, and a brand color that looks perfect in your design file can vary run to run if it is not specified correctly.
+This article goes deeper on color than our custom box printing guide and artwork and dieline guide, explaining CMYK, Pantone, and how to keep your brand color consistent across every box.

 Why not RGB?

 Screens use RGB (red, green, blue light), but presses use ink.
-Designing in RGB and printing it lets colors shift – often duller than the screen.
+Designing in RGB and printing it lets colors shift – often duller than the screen, because light can produce vivid hues that ink simply cannot mix.
 Always build packaging artwork in a print color model.
+If you start in RGB and convert at the end, expect the brightest blues, greens, and oranges to soften, so it is better to design in a print space from the outset and judge color against a printed proof rather than your monitor.

 CMYK: the four-ink standard